mrismanaziz/Reforestation/README.md

-## What did Yoda say when he saw himself in 4K?
-"HDMI"
+## Why did the tomato blush?
+Because it saw the salad dressing.